About the Musicians

 Jim Gover

-Jim is the leader of our bands.
-The extent of his devotion and effort to make our kind of music in Naples is unequaled by anyone else.
+The extent of Jim Gover’s devotion and effort to make our kind of music in Naples is unequaled by anyone else.
 Jim is a graduate of the University of Kentucky.
 He served with the United States Air Force.
 He is a retired dentist, expert musician on tuba, trombone, piano and harmonica and Civil War history lecturer.
 Simply put, Jim makes the music happen here in Naples.
 He was the President of the Naples Jazz Society, Inc. until April 2021.

 Jim Hansen